5 alternative transportation options for seniors who are no longer driving

 Thankfully, my brother and I were able to come up with a solution that suited everyone: We searched online and found Rhonda, a home aide who would come over two or three days a week to drive my parents on errands, to medical appointments and even on excursions to the beach or a farm stand when the weather was nice.
 We were relieved that my parents were safe, and my parents came to love Rhonda as both a driver and a friend.
 Rhonda eventually transitioned to a more full-time caregiver role, and she was the reason my parents were able to remain at home for another three years.

-Giving up driving can be an emotionally fraught time, but there are many options that can give relatives peace of mind, while making seniors feel well taken care of.
-Here are five driving alternatives, from most to least expensive:
+Giving up driving can be an emotionally fraught time, but there are many options that can give relatives peace of mind while providing rides and making seniors feel well cared for.
+Here are five driving alternatives for seniors, from most to least expensive:

 1. Home aide/driver